Nut driver

-A nut driver is a tool for tightening nuts and bolts.
+A nutdriver or nut driver is a hand tool for tightening or loosening nuts and bolts.
 It essentially consists of a socket attached to a shaft and cylindrical handle and is similar in appearance and use to a screwdriver.
 They generally have a hollow shaft to accommodate a shank onto which a nut is threaded.
 They are typically used for lower torque applications than wrenches or ratchets and are frequently used in the appliance repair and electronics industries.

 Variations include T-shaped handles for providing the operator with a better grip, ratcheting handles, sockets with recessed magnets for holding fasteners, and flex shafts for bending around obstructions.

+Indexable bits with the same purpose, to be held either in indexable handles or in power tool chucks, are called nutsetters.

 A spinner handle is a shaft and handle with a drive fitting—most commonly 1/4 in square axle at the end for attaching interchangeable sockets.
 This allows one to use a single handle with a number of sizes instead of having a separate nut driver for each size.
 However, a spinner lacks the benefit of a hollow shaft; thus, a common alternative system is a single handle with interchangeable shafts in each size.